 She became aware of her left hand, unfurled her fingers, saw the nasty vials, and said ‘Oh’ in surprise.
 She went up the stairs, tucked them back into the cupboard, and retrieved the note to her parents.

 Stepping outside she was free.
-Or at least on the road to freedom.
+Or at least a few steps on the road to freedom.